 Quality assurance is about providing the most accurate and high-quality content for your audience and use case.
 Every piece of content must go through some level of quality assurance before it goes to the consumer.

 For fintechs, regulatory and brand content can have different QA guidelines and processes.
-For the former, it’s about getting the translation right and staying up to date.
+For the former, it’s about getting the right translation technology and staying up to date.
 For the latter, it’s about making sure the tone of voice is right so the content speaks to your audience.

 You also may need to adjust your QA guidelines to different territories.
 You might use more formal translations in Germany than you do in the UK to reflect the more formal speaking style there.